-This vegan Coquito is a Puerto Rican cocktail made with seasonal spices, coconut and rum, giving it a taste similar to eggnog.
+This Puerto Rican Coquito is a classic cocktail made with seasonal spices, coconut and rum, giving it a taste similar to eggnog.

 This post may contain affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.

 The perfect Winter cocktail

 Coquito is a popular drink enjoyed around the holidays in Puerto Rico.

 Today, we’re giving it a plant based spin by using rum, cinnamon and sweetened condensed coconut milk.

 The result?
 The creamiest, cinnamon & nutmeg infused cocktail.
 Almost like eggnog, but lighter and more flavorful.